GamesCreed

 Aside from her creepy look and seriously gruesome outward appearance, her detailed movement (walking backward) and wriggling with violent head thrashing, really set the creep factor to the max.
 The details and effort put into the game really show in the environments of the school, the posters, and even pictures/posters that encompass the school’s wall, and during encounters with characters, some of the photos look really real.

-The level of detail that went into The Bridge Curse 2: The Extrication’s ghosts and the game’s mechanics are awesomely worked out while showing the dedication the developer had put into the game is quite remarkable.
+The level of detail that went into The Bridge Curse 2: The Extrication’s ghosts and the game’s mechanics is awesomely worked out, while showing the dedication the developer had put into the game is quite remarkable.

 The Bridge Curse 2: The Extrication, PC, Review, Gameplay, Screenshots, GamesCreed